Routing architecture — messaging vs CRM, and the four-hour latency cap.

 The both-channels pattern carries an integration cost — the middleware must post to two systems — but the cost is one-time engineering, not per-reply overhead.
 The operator who skips this pattern by choosing one system or the other consistently rediscovers, three to six months in, that the chosen system does not serve the use case the other system was designed for.

-The single most common operator failure here is the absence of category-based routing entirely — every reply lands in the same channel, the on-call human spends the same triage budget on a soft-pass as on a positive intent, and the high-conversion-window discipline collapses.
-The second most common failure is routing positive intent into the CRM-only pathway under the assumption that the AE will see it in the timeline; the AE typically sees it 12 to 36 hours later, by which point the conversion window has closed.
+The most common failure is no category-based routing at all — every reply lands in one channel and the on-call spends the same triage budget on a soft-pass as on a positive intent.
+The second most common failure: routing positive intent to CRM-only because “the AE will see it.”
+They will, 12 to 36 hours later, after the window has closed.

 Routing by account tier